 Skip to main content

-You can create chat completion predictors compatible with Muna’s openai.chat.completions.create interface.
+You can compile chat completion models compatible with Muna’s openai.chat.completions.create interface.

 1